Filtering Collections¶

 Instance.region == "us-east-1a"))

-(dct)[source]¶ A Filter represents a comparison to send to the API.
+A Filter represents a comparison to send to the API.
 These should not be constructed normally, but instead should be returned from comparisons between class attributes of filterable classes (see above).
-Filters can be combined with
+Filters can be combined with and_ and or_.

 Return type:

-Parameters: amount (int) – The number of results to return.
-Returns: A filter that will limit the number of results returned.
-Return type: Filter
+A filter that will limit the number of results returned.

 Return type: